ImehUsoro/lendsqr-fe-test/README.md

 ### Available Scripts

-In the project directory, you can run to start the application:
+In the project directory, you can run the command below to start the application:

 ##### `npm start`